Location Filters

 Conclusion

 Location Filters provide a powerful way to enhance entity lists’ relevance by focusing on geographic proximity.
-Whether used statically during initialization or dynamically via the useEntityList hook, this feature enables users to tailor their content feeds for a highly localized experience.
+Whether used statically during initialization or dynamically via the fetchEntities function, this feature enables users to tailor their content feeds for a highly localized experience.
 Combine it with other filters like Keywords or Title Filters for even more precise content curation.